doctrine/orm/docs/en/reference/working-with-associations.rst

 .. note::

-    ``orphanRemoval=true`` option should be used in combination with `cascade=["persist"]` option as the child entity that is manually persisted will not be deleted automatically by Doctrine when collection is still instance of ArrayCollection (before first flush / hydration).
+    ``orphanRemoval=true`` option should be used in combination with `cascade=["persist"]` option as the child entity, that is manually persisted, will not be deleted automatically by Doctrine when a collection is still an instance of ArrayCollection (before first flush / hydration).
-    This is a Doctrine limitation since ArrayCollection does not have access to UnitOfWork.
+    This is a Doctrine limitation since ArrayCollection does not have access to a UnitOfWork.

 As a better example consider an Addressbook application where you have Contacts, Addresses and StandingData: